 Why You Should Watch: If you love Pride and Prejudice and everything Jane Austen, this fun continuation with popular period drama stars is worth a watch.

-Darcy and Elizabeth receive gothic treatment amid a murder mystery.
+Darcy and Elizabeth receive gothic treatment amid an Agatha Christie-like mystery.

 Content Note: TV-14 but nothing explicit or vulgar.
-Expect sensuality and murder.
+Expect sensuality and mild violence.

 #34 Dickensian (2015 TV Series)

 Why You Should Watch: If you love Charles Dickens novels, you should enjoy this gorgeous BBC period drama series.
 The story takes place in a fictional version of the 19th century, where characters from many different Dickens novels appear.